 - to credit reporting agencies (and similar service providers) to maintain your credit history and/or to facilitate the improvement of predictions on the basis of which credit may be provided (note- if you fail to meet your obligations to us, we may a file a negative report, and your credit score may suffer).

 - to other lenders or financial institutions to provide you with the services.

 5. How we store your personal information

-As noted above, the privacy laws of those jurisdictions may or may not be as comprehensive as Canadian law.
-In these circumstances, the governments, courts, law enforcement, or regulatory agencies of that country may be able to obtain access to your personal information through the laws of the foreign country.
+In these circumstances, the governments, courts, law enforcement, or regulatory agencies of other countries may be able to obtain access to your personal information through the laws of the foreign country.
 Peoples Group will disclose personal information as required by law.

 6. How we protect your personal information

 We protect your personal information with a variety of security measures, which may vary based on the information being processed.
 These include:

 - physical security measures such as restricted access facilities and locked filing cabinets.

 - electronic security measures for computerized personal information such as password protection, database encryption, and personal identification numbers.

 - organizational processes such as limiting access to your personal information to a selected group of individuals.